binh1298/slide-event-loop/slides.md

 <br/>

-**The Javascript Engine runs inside a run-time environment**, which consist of the following components:
+**The Javascript Engine runs inside a run-time environment** which consists of the following components:
 - ⚙️ JS Engine: executes our code using the **Call Stack**
 - 🌐  Web API: provides DOM manipulation, AJAX, timer functions
 - 📞 Callback/Event/Message Queue: holds the messages/events waiting to be executed